yashsondhi/diel-light-pi/README.md

 To analyse data modify config/analysis.conf to match the input path of the folder you want to analyse log files Ensure you are in the folder scripts/
 1. Extract data run python3.5 analysis_pipeline.py --conf "path_to_analysis.conf" --extract
-2. Plot data quickly python3.5 analysis_pipeline --conf "path_to_analysis.conf" --plot_test
+2. Plot data quickly python3.5 analysis_pipeline.py --conf "path_to_analysis.conf" --plot_test
 3. Plot complete data (slow) python3.5 analysis_pipeline --conf "path_to_analysis.conf" --plot_all